soen/Conjunction/docs/basics/ConfigureSearchQuery.md

 ## Creating the Search Query Root

 Navigate over to the Content Editor and create a new *search query root* item by right-clicking anywhere in the content tree, then click insert, and *Insert from template*.
-From here, open the folder *Conjunction, Foundation*, and from here select the template named **Search Query Root**:
+From here, open the folder */Conjunction/Foundation*, and from here select the template named **Search Query Root**:

 ![](images/basic-insert-search-query-root.png)